Aboriginal and Torres Strait Islander Peoples Contact Tracing Context

 - discuss and take into account the potential consequences for the patient if a partner is diagnosed with an STI or BBV, despite efforts to preserve anonymity

 - explain the different methods of contact tracing giving the client a choice.
-In order to avoid or minimize feelings of shame or fear of retribution, patient-initiated contact tracing may not be appropriate.
+In order to avoid or minimise feelings of shame or fear of retribution, patient-initiated contact tracing may not be appropriate.

-- emphasise contact tracing protects the health and wellbeing of the people the client cares about.
+- emphasise that contact tracing protects the health and wellbeing of the people the client cares about in a non-judgemental manner.

 - discuss how close personal relationships will be managed.